 Unique among the modern Cambridge Colleges, St Edmund’s College Chapel is a Catholic foundation.
 The Blessed Sacrament is reserved and the liturgy is celebrated according to the Roman Catholic rite.
 The Dean is, by Statute, a Catholic priest.
-The present Dean, Fr Ed Hone CSsR, is available at all times to all members of the College; the Dean’s office is on the first floor of the Norfolk building.
-Fr Ed can be contacted by e-mail: email@example.com or by phone: +44 (0)1223 336123 & mobile: +44 (0) 7727 669 669.
+The present Dean, Fr Ed Hone CSsR, is available at all times to all members of the College; the Dean’s office is in Norfolk building, next to the Sacristy, accessible via the side door between Chapel and College, or internally.
+Fr Ed can be contacted by e-mail: email@example.com or by mobile (preferred): +44 (0) 7727 669 669 or +44 (0)1223 336123

 The Chapel, known for the prayerful simplicity of its architecture and its tranquil atmosphere, is open throughout the year for private prayer.
 Mass is celebrated for members of the College and guests from other Colleges and the city on Sundays at 10.30am, during the week in Full Term on weekdays and Holydays of obligation at times announced.
 The Sacrament of Reconciliation is available at all times.

 The College chapel is a grade II listed building, designed by Father Benedict Williamson, CSSP and opened and blessed by Cardinal Francis Bourne, the Archbishop of Westminster, on 16 October 1916.
 It was dedicated by the Right Reverend Peter Smith, Bishop of East Anglia and an Honorary Fellow of the College, on 25 October 2000.
 The side chapels reflect the early history of the College and its benefactors.